 So, you are not exactly looking for good reviews and comments, but diverse experiences.
 Even a lot of bad comments are a good indicator that the business is not a ‘we buy houses’ scam – you probably still wouldn’t want to do business with them if the overall experiences are negative, but at least you know they are not outright scammers.

 While the benefit of selling your home to a cash buyer is that you get to close quickly, it still can’t be done in a day or two.
-A legitimate buyer will need some time to take care of the paperwork and inspect your house in order to make a fair offer.
+A cash buyer will need some time to take care of the paperwork and inspect your house in order to make a fair offer.

 If anything seems even slightly off, ask for proof of funds.
 Asking for proof of funds is always a good move, but especially so if there is even a hint that they are trying to scam you.
-A legitimate buyer will have no issue providing it to you.
+A legitimate cash buyer will have no issue providing it to you.
 It may make the selling process a few days longer, but that’s a small price to pay.
 If they refuse, it’s best you just walk away.

 When you are selling your house, the process is straightforward – you accept an offer, they give you your money, you sign over the deed.
 In that exact order.
 If they are asking you to sign over the deed to your home before you get your money, it’s almost 100% sure you are dealing with a ‘we buy houses’ scam.